 The simple answer is everything!
 Anyone your company legally owes money to should be taken into consideration when undertaking a balance sheet insolvency test.
 This includes obvious things such as loans, credit cards, bank overdrafts, and outstanding invoices to suppliers.

-Surprisingly enough you also need to take into account the effect of redundancy payments on your business.
+Surprisingly enough you also need to take into account the effect of making redundancy payments.
 If you are made redundant from your business you will, just like any other employee, be entitled to redundancy pay.
 The exact amount will depend on a range of factors including your age, your salary, and how long you have been employed by the company.
 This money will need to be paid by the company; you therefore become a creditor.

 Should the business not be in a position to pay this money to you in full, it can no longer be seen as solvent.
 Therefore, however strange it may sound, it is possible that the act of making a director redundant can actually tip a solvent company over the edge into insolvency.

 If you have reason to believe your company is insolvent, it is your legal responsibility as a director to take swift action.
-It is a criminal offence to trade while knowingly insolvent or to act in ways which will worsen the position of the company’s creditors.
-This means you should not take on any new work, apply for additional credit, or make preference payments to creditors, however, there are sometimes exceptions to this rule depending on the company's situation.
+It is an offence to act in ways which will worsen the position of the company’s creditors.
+This typically means you should not take on any new work, apply for additional credit, or make preference payments to creditors, however, there are sometimes exceptions to this rule depending on the company's situation.
 This is a complex area fraught with complications, and therefore you should make it your priority to seek expert insolvency help to ensure you are meeting your obligations as company director before you do anything else.

 If your company is insolvent you may well be able to claim a redundancy pay out following its entry into liquidation.
 You must be an employee of the company, and have a minimum of two years continuous service in order to qualify.
 If you would like to discuss your eligibility for director redundancy, call one of our experienced team today who will be able to determine how much you may be able to claim.